 2. Is it possible to work for the World Economic Forum abroad?

 Yes.
-The World Economic Forum has its headquarters in Cologny/Geneva, and offices in New York, Beijing, and Tokyo.
+The World Economic Forum has its headquarters in Cologny/Geneva, and offices in New York, Beijing, Tokyo, San Francisco, and Mumbai.
 Please note that for each open position on our website, the location of employment is specified.

 3. Does the World Economic Forum offer internships?